Screenshots may differ slightly depending on software version.

 To re-build this design (and thus see how it was created), press the blank-sheet icon () at the left of the toolbar.

-Click Yes when Design-Expert queries “Use previous design info?”
+Click Yes when the program queries “Use previous design info?”

 Click No when asked to save changes.
 Now you can see how this design was created via the Custom Designs tab and Blank Spreadsheet option.

-Before moving ahead, you must set Design-Expert to how many rows of data you want to key or copy/paste into the design layout.
+Before moving ahead, you must set how many rows of data you want to type or copy/paste into the design layout.
 In this case there are 16 rows.

 Press Next to view the factors.
 Note for each of the 6 numeric factors we entered name, units, and range from minimum (“Min”) to maximum (“Max”).
 Press Next to accept all entries on your screen.